-The outlook for most of B.C.’s 15 remaining Mountain Caribou herds is frankly bleak.
-In the south especially it varies from looming extinction to permanent life support in the form of periodic reintroductions, calving-assistance programs and, above all, predator culls without end.
+The outlook for most of B.C.’s 15 remaining Mountain Caribou herds is bleak.
+In the south especially it varies from looming extinction to life support in the form of periodic reintroductions, calving-assistance programs and, above all, predator culls without end.

 The south Wells Gray herd belongs in the latter, life-support category.
-By any metric this herd is in trouble, having contracted by about one-third in the past decade.
+By any metric this herd is in trouble, having contracted by about one-half in the past decade.
 Ironically, it appears that B.C.
 Liberals’ 2007 Mountain Caribou Recovery Implementation Plan (Recovery Plan) may be largely to blame.

 Next up: Moratorium for Life